Darkness Rising (film): Synopsis

 The film opens with a man playing with his daughter Sarah as a house appears in the distance.

 Twenty-five years ago Madison's mother smothered her infant daughter Olivia.
 Only the intervention of Madison's father saved the girl; however, he reported hearing a voice whispering the number five.
 Years later Madison returns to her childhood home alongside her boyfriend Jake and her cousin Izzy.
 Jake is concerned for Madison, as she has recently begun strange behaviors, one of which is writing the number five as slashes.

 Once inside the house the trio experience strange supernatural events.
-When Madison reveals that there have been similar homes that have disappeared after tragic events, the group tries to leave the home but are unsuccessful.
+When Madison reveals that there have been similar homes that have disappeared after tragic events, the group tries to leave the home but is unsuccessful.
 Izzy briefly disappears and returns possessed.
 She tries to kill Madison but is stopped by Jake, who ties Izzy up as she rants.
 While they are trying to find a way to get help or escape, Jake discovers a photo album containing pictures of Seth, a brother that Madison realizes she couldn't remember.
 Madison also recalls nightmares of the past and the words that "five must die".
-She tells Jake that she is pregnant, which is why she wanted to return to the home.
+She tells Jake that she is pregnant, which is why she wanted to return home.
 Madison is attacked by Izzy and flees to another room, during which time she is also attacked by other supernatural forces.

-When Madison returns to Jake, she discovers that he is possessed and stating that the curse will continue on.
+When Madison returns to Jake, she discovers that he is possessed and states that the curse will continue.
 She is forced to defend herself against him, leading to his death.
 Madison is led by Seth to Izzy, who tells her that three more people must die, after which a door to the other side will open.
 Realizing that two more people must die, Madison kills Izzy.
 She is then possessed and experiences a vision of her mother implying that the final death can be the unborn baby.
 Madison stabs herself to kill the fetus and crawls to the front door.
 She opens it, but seemingly drops dead in the process.
 The film then shows the man looking at the house in surprise along with Sarah.